China hikes defence budget to USD 179 billion, nearly three times that of India

-China, the second-largest military spender after the US, has hiked its defence budget from last year's 177.6 billion to USD 179 billion, nearly three times that of India, the lowest increment in recent years apparently due to the heavy disruption caused to its economy by the COVID-19, according to the official media.
-China, which has the world's largest military of two million troops, will continue to lower its defence budget growth rate to 6.6 per cent in 2020, according to a draft budget report presented on Friday to National People's Congress (NPC), the country's top legislature.
+China, the second-largest military spender after the US, on Friday hiked its defense budget by 6.6 percent to USD 179 billion, nearly three times that of India, the lowest increment in recent years amidst the massive disruption caused to the communist giant's economy by the COVID-19 pandemic.
+China, which has the world's largest military of two million troops, will continue to lower its defense budget growth rate to 6.6 percent in 2020, according to a draft budget report presented on Friday to the National People's Congress (NPC), the country's top legislature.

-The 2020 defence budget continues to see single-digit growth for a fifth consecutive year.
+The 2020 defense budget continues to see single-digit growth for a fifth consecutive year.
 It is the lowest growth rate in recent years, the state-run Xinhua news agency reported.
-China's this year's defence budget will be around 1.27 trillion yuan (about USD 179 billion) against last year's 177.61 billion, according to the draft submitted to the NPC.
+China's defense budget this year will be around 1.27 trillion yuan (about USD 179 billion) against last year's USD 177.61 billion, according to the draft submitted to the NPC.

-China's total defence spending in 2019 only amounted to a quarter that of the United States, the world's largest defence spender, while the per capita expenditure was just about one-seventeenth, the report said.
-On Thursday Zhang Yesui, spokesperson for the NPC in a media briefing played down criticism about lack of transparency in China's defence expenditure which defence analysts say considering the rapid expansion of Beijing's military and modern weapons is far higher than what is announced.
+China's total defense spending in 2019 only amounted to a quarter to that of the United States, the world's largest defense spender, while the per capita expenditure was just about one-seventeenth, the report said.
+On Thursday Zhang Yesui, spokesperson for the NPC in a media briefing played down criticism about lack of transparency in China's defense expenditure which defense analysts say considering the rapid expansion of Beijing's military and modern weapons is far higher than what is announced.

 Zhang said China had no "hidden military spending".
 China has been submitting reports on its military expenditures to the United Nations every year since 2007, he said.

 "From where the money comes from to how the money is used, everything is accounted for," Zhang said.
-According to Stockholm International Peace Research Institute (SIPRI), the military expenditure figures of China's defence spending in 2019 amounted to USD 232 billion.
+According to the Stockholm International Peace Research Institute (SIPRI), the military expenditure figures of China's defense spending in 2019 amounted to USD 232 billion.

-While China compares its defence expenditure with the US, whose defence budget according to SIPRI was USD 732 billion, Beijing's massive defence modernisation drive is pushing India and a number of other countries to hike their own defence budgets to ensure reasonable balance of power.
-India's budget for 2020 amounted to USD 66.9 billion (Rs.
-4,71,378 crore) according to a write-up in Indian Institute for Defence and Analysis, (IDSA).
-China's latest budget of USD 179 billion is amounted to about 2.7 times more that of India.
+While China compares its defense expenditure with the US, whose defense budget according to SIPRI was USD 732 billion, Beijing's massive defense modernization drive is pushing India and a number of other countries to hike their own defense budgets to ensure a reasonable balance of power.
+India's budget for 2020 amounted to USD 66.9 billion (Rs 4,71,378 crore) according to a write-up in Indian Institute for Defence and Analysis (IDSA).
+China's latest budget of USD 179 billion is about 2.7 times more than that of India.

-China's defence spending has been staying at around 1.3 per cent of its gross domestic product for many years, well below the world's average of 2.6 per cent, Zhang said.
-China's defence budget in recent years acquired limelight as it embarked on a massive modernisation which included a number of aircraft carriers, stealth aircraft, rapid development of modern naval frigates.
+China's defense spending has been staying at around 1.3 percent of its gross domestic product for many years, well below the world's average of 2.6 percent, Zhang said.
+China's defense budget in recent years acquired limelight as it embarked on a massive modernization drive which included a number of aircraft carriers, stealth aircraft, the rapid development of modern naval frigates.

+However, the growth in defense spending has slowed since the trade war between China and the US.
+It has put pressure on China's economy, now further battered by the COVID-19 pandemic.
+China's gross domestic product grew by 6 percent in the three months to September 30, 2019, the weakest quarterly growth rate since 1992 and down from 6.2 percent in the April-June period, according to government statistics.
+It also missed the average forecast of 6.1 percent projected by analysts.

+The defense budget announcement comes as China remains locked in territorial disputes with neighboring countries including India, Japan, and Vietnam.
+The border tensions between India and China have also flared-up and the armies of the two countries have clashed twice in May in Ladakh and Sikkim.
+The ties between China and the US have also come under strain with Washington blaming Beijing for covering up the coronavirus pandemic.

-China claims all most all of the SCS as its territory.
-Vietnam, Philippines, Malaysia Brunei and Taiwan have counterclaims on it.
+Beijing claims almost all of the SCS as its territory.
+Vietnam, the Philippines, Malaysia, Brunei, and Taiwan have counterclaims on it.
 China is engaged in hotly contested territorial disputes in both the South China Sea and the East China Sea.
 Beijing has built up and militarised many of the islands and reefs it controls in the region.
-Both areas are stated to be rich in minerals, oil and other natural resources and are also vital to global trade.
+Both areas are stated to be rich in minerals, oil, and other natural resources and are also vital to global trade.

 ALSO READ